adriamooney/bvsnowmobile/source/rental-faq/index.md

 ### What about little kids?

-For children younger then five years old we offer a specially designed front pack “Kid Karrier” for children as young as three.
-Another great option for the kids is to rent the people carrier – available in the Bear Valley Village only - this “limo” seats two, up to 250lbs.
+For children younger then five years old we offer a specially designed front pack “Kid Karrier” for children as young as three for the Bear Valley Village Trail only.
+Another great option is to rent the people carrier – available in the Bear Valley Village only - this “limo” seats two, up to 250lbs so a child and adult can ride together.
+The Lake Alpine Trail all passengers must be over 5 years of age.
+All children must wear helmets and they must fit them properly.

 ### What about elderly folks or the disabled?